 Click here for a list of research assistant positions that are available this Spring through the Department of Psychology. * Updated January 17, 2020

 Directed Group Study, 1-3 units, P/NP.
 Group study of a selected topic or topics in Psychology.

 Psychology 198 credit is offered for students who are enrolled in a DeCal class, which is a student-initiated seminar course.
 To find more information about DeCal classes visit the DeCal website here: https://decal.berkeley.edu/

 Students may volunteer or intern in an agency whose program relates to the discipline of Psychology.
 Students will need to coordinate supervision by an onsite supervisor as well as seek guidance from a faculty member who will grade them at the end of the term.
 A final paper may be required.
 Although the Department does not place students in agencies, we encourage students to seek opportunities in the Weekly Opportunities bulletin or through other on campus offices.

-Students may receive either Psychology 197 units or compensation if the agency is willing to do so out of their funds, but not both.
+Students engaged in an internship may receive either Psychology 197 units, compensation if the agency is willing to do so out of their funds, or both.

-Katherine Craig Swan Undergraduate Research Award and Endowment in Psychology
+Katherine Craig Swan Undergraduate Research Award and Endowment in Psych

-Forms are accessible from the Psychology bCourses site.
-Everyone with a valid CalNet ID may add themselves to the listserve.
-Please see the Resources page for the step by step instructions.
+Forms are accessible from the Psychology website.
+Please see the Resources page to download the application and instructions.